Quiatus/game-concepts/README.md

 16. Displays all active alerts
 17. Show menu buttons based on unlocked features
 18. Re-generate DOM with the updated values

+# Notes on metal:

+# Copper
+Can be mined and smelted into copper bar

+# Bronze
+Can be smelted from copper ore (needs smelter)

+# Iron
+Can be mined and smelted into iron bars

+# Steel
+Can be smelted from iron ore and coal (needs klin and smelter)

+# Seranite
+Can be mined and smelted into seratine bar (Blacksmith level 2)

+# Magical: Dark Steel
+Can be created by enchanting steel using runes (death? earth + fire?)
+(Blacksmith level 2, needs enchanter)

+# Magical: Elementium
+Can be created by enchanting seratine using runes (fire, water, air, earth) (Blacksmith level 3, needs enchanter)

+# Magical: Dragonsteel
+Can be created by enchanting steel using runes (dragonrune) (Blacksmith level 3, needs enchanter)

+# Magical: Ethersteel
+Cannot be produced, only looted from Etherials